 Key Takeaways

-- Settlement Offers Certainty: A settlement guarantees a known amount on a known timeline.
+- Settlement Offers More Certainty: A settlement usually gives you a negotiated amount and a more predictable timeline.
 A trial verdict could be higher—or could be zero.
 The right choice depends on your risk tolerance, financial situation, and case strength.

 - Your Attorney Should Give Honest Assessments: A good lawyer tells you the strengths and weaknesses of your case, not just what you want to hear.
 The decision to settle or try the case is ultimately yours, but informed by realistic analysis.